project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 ## Set up the Application

 These instructions install Sunbird version 1.9.
-Code examples, provided are Linux based.
+The code examples provided here are Linux based.
 However, they should not differ when executed on Windows<sup>(R)</sup>.
 If you face any problems using the Windows<sup>(R)</sup> commandline shell or PowerShell then try using Cygwin<sup>(R)</sup> to install Sunbird on your desktop or laptop.

-1. Launch a commandline terminal.
+1. Launch a commandline terminal

-1. Ensure that the system PATH variable points to paths where `git`, `node`, `nodemon` and `gulp` are located.
+1. Ensure that the system PATH variable points to paths where `git`, `node`, `nodemon` and `gulp` are located
 >If you are unable to find an executable by the name of **node**, then try **nodejs**

-1. Change directory into the folder which you have designated as the top level folder of the Sunbird application.
+1. Change directory into the folder which you have designated as the top level folder of the Sunbird application

 1. Clone the Sunbird portal github repository